bfix/bitbank-relay/README.md

 # Introduction

-The `bb_relay` software enables individuals and small organizations to accept cryptocurrencies (Bitcoin, Ethereum and ten other Altcoins) on their webpage.
+The `bitbank-relay` software enables individuals and small organizations to accept cryptocurrencies (Bitcoin, Ethereum and ten other Altcoins) on their webpage.

 To manage the received coins it is highly recommended to use a multi-coin